-They may not be consuming enough water or they may be dealing with excessive amounts of heat and physical exertion.
+They may not be consuming enough water, or they may be dealing with excessive amounts of heat and physical exertion.

 What is Dehydration?

 Essentially, dehydration occurs when the body is losing more fluids than it takes in.

-In normal daily life, water is lost through water vapor in breath, stools, urine or sweat.
+In healthy daily life, water is lost through water vapor in breath, stools, urine, or sweat.
 Whenever water is released from the body, a slight amount of salt is also released.

 Hypotonic dehydration is when the majority of substance lost by the body is in the form of electrolytes or sodium.

 Isotonic dehydration is when equal parts of water and electrolytes are lost.
 The most common form of dehydration is isotonic.

 There is a wide range of conditions that can lead to dehydration.
 One of the most common ones is heat exposure or excessive exercising.
 Individuals who have a fever may also lose excessive amounts of water.